Personalise my view

 How will I know how much study I need to do at home?

 Many TAFE Queensland courses require students to allocate personal study time in addition to time spent with an educator/educational staff in class or online.
-How much structured study time you need to do at home may depend on your specific course requirements, the study method and fluctuations in the delivery schedule for specific tasks, such as mandatory Residential Schools (e.g., nursing), Placement, Professional Pracement Practise or work experience.
+How much structured study time you need to do at home may depend on your specific course requirements, the study method and fluctuations in the delivery schedule for specific tasks, such as mandatory Residential Schools (e.g., nursing), Placement, Professional Placement Practise or work experience.

 As advised during your orientation, study at home may include preparation for class, learning, reading, research and revision tasks, practising new skills, and time for completion of assessments or resubmissions.